The here envisaged design combines a fixed-frame hive body with one movable Huber leaf hive frame for honey harvest.

 The Leaf Hife design - invented in 1789 in Switzerland by Francis Huber - appeared to be particularly well suited for this purpose.
 The envelope of this hive is made up entirely by movable frames (called 'leaf').

 N.B.: Respect your local apiary laws.
-Il movable frames are legaly required in your region, the fixed-frame hive body should be made up by Huber leaf frames.
+Il movable frames are legaly required in your region, the fixed-frame hive body could be made up by Huber leaf frames or include movable top-bars.